danielasch/Ontology-Matcher-Babel/README.md

   To achieve great alignments and processes for your ontologies you must download some third-party resources such as BabelNet 4.0.1 indices (for offline processing of big data using BabelNet) and the stanford GloVe algorithm (which obtains vector representation for words).
 The reason why both of these resources are not included in this software tool its because they're both too large for GitHub's repository storage, and to obtain BabelNet indices you must belong to a research instituition, so they cannot be distributed by the PLN group.
 If your profile fits to these requirements, you shall follow the next steps:

   * GloVe
-  1. Download [_'GloVe.6B.zip'_](nlp.stanford.edu/data/glove.6B.zip) pack of files and unzip it.
+    - Download [_'GloVe.6B.zip'_](nlp.stanford.edu/data/glove.6B.zip) pack of files and unzip it.
-  1. Enter into GloVe's unzipped directory and copy _'glove.6B.200d.txt'_ file.
+    - Enter into GloVe's unzipped directory and copy _'glove.6B.200d.txt'_ file.
-  1. Access the root directory where your _'Ontology-Matcher-Babel'_ was cloned.
+    - Access the root directory where your _'Ontology-Matcher-Babel'_ was cloned.
-  1. Double click the _'ontoAli-pucrs'_ directory.
+    - Double click the _'ontoAli-pucrs'_ directory.
-  1. Open the resources folder and paste your _'glove.6B.200d.txt'_ file into it.
+    - Open the resources folder and paste your _'glove.6B.200d.txt'_ file into it.

   * BabelNet indices
-  1. Open your local browser and access the [BabelNet's download page](https://babelnet.org/download) and follow its steps to obtain _'your_name_babelnet-4.0.zip'_ file and unzip it anywhere you want.
+    - Open your local browser and access the [BabelNet's download page](https://babelnet.org/download) and follow its steps to obtain _'your_name_babelnet-4.0.zip'_ file and unzip it anywhere you want.
-  1. You must download [WordNet](https://wordnet.princeton.edu/download/current-version) for using it as 'searchable' source.
+    - You must download [WordNet](https://wordnet.princeton.edu/download/current-version) for using it as 'searchable' source.
 Unzip it as you wish.
-  1. To use your local indices you must enter the root directory where your _'Ontology-Matcher-Babel'_ was cloned.
+    - To use your local indices you must enter the root directory where your _'Ontology-Matcher-Babel'_ was cloned.
-  1. Acess the _'ontoAli-pucrs'_ directory as well.
+    - Acess the _'ontoAli-pucrs'_ directory as well.
-  1. Enter into the _'config'_ folder and open the _'babelnet.var.properties'_ file.
+    - Enter into the _'config'_ folder and open the _'babelnet.var.properties'_ file.
-  1. Follow the configuration examples included inside it.
+    - Follow the configuration examples included inside it.
 Wen you're done, save and close this file.
-  1. Now, at the same directory, open the _'jlt.var.properties'_ file.
+    - Now, at the same directory, open the _'jlt.var.properties'_ file.
-  1. As you did before, follow the configuration examples inside it, save it and close it.
+    - As you did before, follow the configuration examples inside it, save it and close it.

+  ###### If you do not belong to a researh instituition you can use BabelNet's RESTFul search service following [these steps](https://babelnet.org/guide#HowcanIdownloadtheBabelNetindices?).
+Keep in mind that it may affect the results of this software tool.

+# ENJOY!